haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 > Verbs define activities that can be performed on resources that belong to different API groups.

+#### API Group

+Specifices the API Group resources belongs to.

-Here's a prelude to a `Role` definition:
+Here's a prelude to a Role definition:

 {% highlight bash %}